rocketlaunchr/google-search/README.md

 ## Warning

 The implementation relies on Google's search page DOM being constant.
-If it changes, then the implementation will break.
-Having said that, it hasn't changed for years.
+From time to time, Google changes their DOM and thus breaks the implementation.

 In the event it changes, this package will be updated as soon as possible.